plavixo/tutor/README.md

 Images - illustrations, diagrams, photographs
 Moving pictures - with or without sound - videos, animations

-## Bringing the two together - the Portfolio of Competencies
-Given that the youngest child has an implicit portfolio of things they can do, and given that we can represent competencies, where does that leave us?

-## What would an ideal situation look like?

-Imagine an education system in which learning doesn't stop - you don't stop being a student.
-From the moment you start learning to do acadmic things, your portfolio recognises those competencies.

-People are empowered to learn what they want, when they want Joined up
-Education is available to more people
-Education becomes personalised

-Personal responsibility
-  What if they don't have it?
-    We work out what would work for them.
-Or we mainstream them.
-That's what differentated presetnation means.

-Could reach those unreached by mainstream education those that don't get on with school
-    behaviour
-    anxiety
-   aged out

-could let people go and learn the real world and come back when they are ready could focus on basic literacy and numeracy, and how to access education again

-## Consider the impacts this could have on:

-### Behaviour Management
-### Passions

 ##Address
 With no structure, kids will do whatever they want